Big Brother (German TV series): Reception and popularity

 Big Brother was a social phenomenon when it began in 2000.
-At some point in the first season it hits 70% rating share.
+At some point in the first season it hit a 70% rating share.
 Despite massive popularity, ratings in the third season started to decline.
-RTL II decided to put the show off the air for one year (2002).
+RTL II decided to take the show off the air for one year (2002).

 The program returned in 2003 with a completely modified format and lower expectations.
 Much higher ratings and sponsors' interest resulted in the following season.
 The fifth season reached up to high expectations of the producers.
 The high success of the fifth season resulted in a back-to-back season, which was supposed to run for at least a few years.
-However, ratings started to declaim and the show was hiding in the shadow of its former glory.
+However, ratings started to decline and the show was hiding in the shadow of its former glory.
 The producers decided to end the show after its first year on air.

-Year-and-half later, in 2007, RTL II decided to return old original format of the program, marking the seventh season as "Back To Basics".
-Despite the renewed format was not a rating hit, but it reached up to producers' low expectations.
+A Year-and-half later, in 2007, RTL II decided to return to the old, original format of the program, marking the seventh season as "Back to Basics".
+Despite this, the renewed format was not a ratings hit, but it reached up to the producers' low expectations.

 The producers tried to renew the format for the eleventh season, because of the tenth season-low achievements (The finale of the tenth season had 1.39 million viewers).
 Viewing figures however decline in the eleventh season, but producers made an impression of success with duration and prize extension.
-The ratings in the eleventh season rarely reach a 10% share.
+The ratings in the eleventh season rarely reached a 10% share.